ashpursglove/ashs_video_converter/README.md

 ## ❤️ Final Thoughts
 This project exists because manually typing FFmpeg commands is character-building, but sometimes you just want to press a button and feel like royalty.
+Also I prefer to sped hours writing a script than just spending 10 minutes doing it the normal way...

 If this made your life easier, even once, it has served its noble purpose.

-Enjoy converting! 🎥🍿
+# Enjoy converting! 🎥🍿